Gaseous diffusion: Current status

 In 2008, gaseous diffusion plants in the United States and France still generated 33% of the world's enriched uranium.
-However, the French plant definitively closed in May 2012, and the Paducah Gaseous Diffusion Plant in Kentucky operated by the United States Enrichment Corporation (USEC) (the last fully functioning uranium enrichment facility in the United States to employ the gaseous diffusion process) ceased enrichment in 2013.
+However, the French plant (Eurodif's Georges-Besse plant) definitively closed in June 2012, and the Paducah Gaseous Diffusion Plant in Kentucky operated by the United States Enrichment Corporation (USEC) (the last fully functioning uranium enrichment facility in the United States to employ the gaseous diffusion process) ceased enrichment in 2013.
 The only other such facility in the United States, the Portsmouth Gaseous Diffusion Plant in Ohio, ceased enrichment activities in 2001.
 Since 2010, the Ohio site is now used mainly by AREVA, a French conglomerate, for the conversion of depleted UF6 to uranium oxide.

 As existing gaseous diffusion plants became obsolete, they were replaced by second generation gas centrifuge technology, which requires far less electric power to produce equivalent amounts of separated uranium.
 AREVA replaced its Georges Besse gaseous diffusion plant with the Georges Besse II centrifuge plant.